Deep experience, real influence

-Jay Paul Company, a leading real estate developer, in virtually every one of its financings and refinancings of more than 11 million square feet of institutional-quality space, with an additional six million square feet in its active pipeline, totaling more than $12 billion of transactions.
+Jay Paul Company, a leading and prolific real estate developer whose major Silicon Valley tenants include Facebook, Amazon and Google, in virtually every one of its financings and refinancings of more than 12 million square feet of institutional-quality space, with an additional 6 million square feet in its active pipeline, totaling more than $14 billion of transactions.

 Olive Hill Group in its $120 million recapitalization of an office building at 520 Broadway in Santa Monica, California.

-PlumpJack Fund LP, a subsidiary of PlumpJack Hospitality, in its $100 million formation and unwinding of a joint venture with Boulder, Colorado-based real estate developer Meriwether Companies to redevelop the Squaw Valley Inn into an all-season destination resort and residence at the base of Tahoe’s historic Squaw Valley Mountain.
+PlumpJack Fund LP, a subsidiary of PlumpJack Hospitality, in its $100 million formation and unwinding of a joint venture with Boulder, Colorado-based real estate developer Meriwether Companies to redevelop the PlumpJack Inn into an all-season destination resort and residence in North Lake Tahoe.

 A consortium of investors in connection with a $28 million secured financing of Acreage Holdings, Inc., a Canadian holdings company with a diverse portfolio of cannabis cultivation, processing and dispensing operations in the United States.